-The Lois McClure exhibit has now been closed to allow for preparations to be made for the transfer of the schooner to the Canal Society of New York State.
+The Lois McClure was retired in 2023 and transferred the Canal Society of New York State.
 Please contact them for further details regarding this process.

-After 20 years of service, the replica canal schooner Lois McClure will be retired in October 2023.
-The Lois McClure has been an important teaching tool of the museum and this final stage of the replica project gives us the opportunity to explore how canal boat owners would have evaluated, repaired, and retired their own canal boats in our past.
-In addition, over the next two seasons, we will be documenting the entirety of this project through an archiving project including archaeological evaluations, oral histories, testimonials, and more to truly evaluate and understand the impact of this replica and our region’s sailing canal boat history.
+After 20 years of service, the replica canal schooner Lois McClure retired in October 2023.
+The Lois McClure was an important teaching tool of the museum and this final stage of the replica project gives us the opportunity to explore how canal boat owners would have evaluated, repaired, and retired their own canal boats in our past.
+The Museum documented the entirety of this project through an archiving project including archaeological evaluations, oral histories, testimonials, and more to truly evaluate and understand the impact of this replica and our region’s sailing canal boat history.

 Learn more about the Lois McClure or dig into the Archiving Project and share your own memories and insights using the links below: